mbijon/WP-Resized-Image-Quality/readme.txt

 = What happens to uploaded images if I turn the plugin off? =

 Images uploaded while the plugin was active will stay at their original/old compression level (to recompress them, I recommend the Regenerate Thumbnails plugin).
 After you deactivate the custom compression setting will be removed and all new images will use WP's default 90% compression setting.

-= Does this plugin compress PNG files? =

-No, it doesn't.
-All the PNG compression tools I've found aren't standard on most servers.
-You would need root access and a more-complicated plugin to get PNG compression working.